 The statements of revenues, expenses, and changes in net position present the revenues earned and expenses incurred during the year.
 Activities are reported as either operating or nonoperating.
+A public hospital's dependency on governmental funding can result in an operating deficit since the financial reporting model classifies such aid as nonoperating revenues, which is the case with county mill levy received by the Medical Center.
 The utilization of capital assets is reflected in the financial statements as depreciation, which amortizes the cost of an asset over its expected useful life.

-The statement of cash flows presents information related to cash inflows and outflows summarized by operating, capital and noncapital financing, and investing activities.
+The statements of cash flows presents information related to cash inflows and outflows summarized by operating, capital and noncapital financing, and investing activities.